haosu/CollabSynth/README.md

 # CollabSynth - Collorative music player

-This started out as a node.js exercise and html/css/js practice Collaborative synthesizer similar to Yamaha's Tenori-on
+This started out as a node.js exercise and html/css/js practice Collaborative synthesizer similar to Yamaha's Tenori-on.
+Join in and fork this!

 # TODO